-^{2/} For instance, two out-of-state courts have held that a firm's otherwise misleading name can be rendered acceptable by including the name of individual lawyers at the firm, thus removing the trade name's implication that the law firm is something it is not.
+^{3/} For instance, two out-of-state courts have held that a firm's otherwise misleading name can be rendered acceptable by including the name of individual lawyers at the firm, thus removing the trade name's implication that the law firm is something it is not.
 See, e.g., Matter of Von Wiegen (N.Y.
 1984) 470 N.E.
-2d 838 (phrase "The Country Lawyer" not misleading when used in conjunction with lawyer's own name); In re Conduct of Shannon (Or.
-1982) 292 Ore.
-339 [638 P.2d 482] (same).
+2d 838 (phrase "The

-B. Use of a Government Title In Private Practice During Government Service
+II.
+Use of a Government Title In Private Practice During Government Service

-Our analysis of the second hypothetical involving Joan Smith, an attorney in private practice who also serves as a part-time member of the City Council of Oz, is limited to Smith's professional obligations under the California Rules of Professional Conduct.^{3/} As with the first hypothetical, our analysis begins with rule 1-400(E) and Standard 6.
+Our analysis of the second hypothetical involving Joan Smith, an attorney in private practice who also serves as a part-time member of the City Council of Oz, is limited to Smith's professional obligations under the California Rules of Professional Conduct.
+The extent to which Smith's use of her title as a public official may be governed by law other than the law governing lawyers is beyond the purview of this Committee.
+(See, e.g., Government Code Section 19990.)

-Although Smith's identification on her firm's letterhead as "Joan Smith, Member of the City Council of the City of Oz," is not part of the firm name itself, it appears she is using her governmental title as a professional designation.
-Listing her governmental title on the letterhead falsely implies a relationship between Smith's private law practice and the city or at least the city council.
-Smith's listing of her city council title in this manner also implies that her membership on the city council is a credential or qualification she holds in her law practice, when in fact Smith does not hold her official position for the purpose of assisting private clients.
-Thus, Standard 6's presumptive violation of rule 1-400 applies to Smith's use of the City Council designation.
+Although Smith's identification on her firm's letterhead as "Joan Smith, Member of the City Council of the City of Oz," is not part of the firm name itself, it appears she is using her governmental title as a "professional designation" within the meaning of Standard 6 to rule 1-400.
+We interpret the Standard to include as a professional designation the way an attorney is officially listed on letterhead because that is how the attorney is formally presenting or "designating" himself or herself as a professional to the public.
+Singling out her governmental title on the letterhead next to her name as a lawyer in the firm implies a relationship between Smith's private law practice and the city or at least the city council.
+Smith's listing of her city council title in this manner implies that her membership on the city council is a credential or qualification she holds in her law practice, when in fact Smith does not hold her official position for the purpose of assisting private clients.
+Thus, we conclude that Standard 6's presumptive violation of rule 1-400 applies to Smith's misleading use of the City Council designation on her letterhead.
+The same analysis would apply if Smith designated herself professionally as "Joan Smith, Member of the City Council of the City Council of the City of Oz" on her law firm business cards.